 With that said, do not take a juvenile residential burglary charge lightly.
 One never knows when the California legislature or California voters will enact new laws toughening up the three strikes law and it could very well turn even juvenile burglary into a strike offense whether there’s a 707(b) charge or not.

 Contact a qualified juvenile defense attorney to discuss your or your child’s case.
-For a free and confidential consultation, you can call Los Angeles juvenile defense attorney Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
+For a confidential consultation, you can call Los Angeles juvenile defense attorney Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.